France reopens schools as virus patients numbers peak

 “To be honest, we are not worried so much about the younger ones in primary schools.
 We are more worried about the other kids who are in the secondary schools, where I think the situation can be more complicated," Parisian Jerome Keff said.

-Secondary and high schools students are attending online classes this week.
+Middle school and high school students are attending online classes this week.
 They will be back at schools on May 3.

+France sent all 12 million of its schoolchildren back to class from September through April, so many schools haven't developed remote learning tools, and national distance-learning sites were saturated or hacked when they first resumed online classes earlier this month.

+Some slowdowns were also reported Monday — and some 1,000 people using a key centralized network asked to reset their passwords, the ministry said.
+But by the afternoon, 1.3 million people had successfully logged on for online class.

 Follow AP’s pandemic coverage: